luapower/luapower-all/oo.md

 **Virtual properties** are created by defining a getter and a setter.
 Once you have defined `self:get_foo()` and `self:set_foo(value)` you can read and write to `self.foo` and the getter and setter will be called to fulfill the indexing.
-The setter is optional: without it, the property is read-only and assigning it fails with an error.
+The setter is optional.
+Assigning a value to a property without a setter removes the getter and sets the value.
+This can be used for implementing autoloading of component classes (see [glue].autoload).

 ~~~{.lua}
 function cls:get_answer_to_life() return deep_thought:get_answer() end